Matthäus Hipp: Achievements

-Matthäus Hipp in the course of 40 years brought more than 20 inventions to technical maturity.
+Over the course of 40 years, Matthäus Hipp brought more than 20 inventions to technical maturity.
 Some of his inventions proved so good that for approximately one hundred years without changes in basic design these inventions could be manufactured and sold.
 For its time, Hipp's electrical pendulum clock was a technological breakthrough.
+His pallet escapement, later known as a 'Hipp toggle', helped to make electric clocks more reliable and was widely adapted into the twentieth century.
+His 'Chronoscope', a short duration timer pioneered in the 1840s, facilitated the first systematic study of human reaction times by Adolph Hirsch.